-New staff and governors will receive a briefing during their induction, which includes the school's child protection policy and staff code of conduct, reporting and recording arrangements, and details for the DSL.
+New staff and governors will receive a mandatory briefing during their induction, which includes the school's child protection policy and staff code of conduct, reporting and recording arrangements, and details for the DSL.

-All staff and governors will receive training that is regularly updated and the DS, and deputy, will receive training updated at least every two years, including training in inter-agency procedures.
-The LSCB recommends staff and governors receive annual updates and a detailed programme at least every three years.
+All staff and governors will receive training that is regularly updated and the DSL, and deputy, will receive training updated at least every two years, including training in inter-agency procedures.
+The NSSP recommends staff and governors receive annual updates and a detailed programme (either online or face to face) at least every three years.
 The DSL and deputy receive annual safeguarding training, with subjects to reflect local and national priorities and including a refresher session on their roles and responsibilities every two years.
 The DSL and deputy stagger their training so that at least one member of staff has a refresher session every year.

-All staff sign to confirm they have received a copy of the child protection policy, staff code of conduct and Keeping Children Safe in Education (part 1)
+All staff sign to confirm they have received a copy of the child protection policy, staff code of conduct and Keeping Children Safe in Education 2021 (part 1 and Annex A)